jquinby/jekyll-now/books.md

 This list is updated as I finish things and add to the incoming queue.

 In progress:
-_Heaven: The Heart's Deepest Longing_, Peter Kreeft

-On Deck:
 _Vatican II: The Essential Texts_, ed.
 Norman Tanner, SJ

+On Deck:
+TBD

 ---
 Some things I'm using for RCIA (changes stochastically):